 “It's funny looking back now.
 I wasn't worried about the poison they were putting into me, I wasn't worried about what it was doing to my body, I was worried about my hair.

 I had this long, flowing brown hair and I was thinking about my hair as if it defined me.

 After the first chemo it started falling out, so I got my friend to shave it off.
 It empowered me in some way and I was like, ‘I've got a pretty cool round head.'
 It didn't bother me a bit.

 Then when it started coming back white and curly, I was like, ‘Alright, this is different.'

 People say they love my hair.
 I'm like, ‘Oh, my oncologist did my hair.'
 Or ‘Hair by chemo' or whatever.

 I'm not defined by my hair, I'm the same person.
 It's a new normal.

 I used to get real nervous after the scans, oh my gosh.

-Worrying doesn't change it, all it does is help break down your immune system and make you stressed.
+Worrying doesn't change it, all it does is make you stressed.
 I don't worry anymore.